coverclock/com-diag-hazer/ISSUES.md

 clock is in holdover, synthesized and not disciplined by a current 3D position fix.

+I have seen the NMEA sentences GGA, GLL, and RMC also contain a synthesized time, but they contain indicators that there is no active fix, so the application can know to discount these times.

-I can see where this might be useful, but I find it misleading.
+I find it misleading.

 ## RMC FAILING TO REPORT TIME AFTER 3D LOCK